 This is the being that God has caused, and used, to test and to try us for thousands of years.
 That minister just did not understand this.
 This afternoon, I would like us to consider this being, his hate for us, and as much as possible, what we are up against.
 Finally, how we are to overcome him.
 We do not have to be scared of him, but we certainly do have to be aware.

 Ever since Satan's title was changed from "Light bringer" to "Satan", other descriptive titles were given to him.
-I am going to read those to you, the "Devil", the Dragon, the Evil One, the angel of the bottomless pit, the prince of this world, the prince of the power of the air, the god of this world, Apollyon, Abaddon, Belial, and Beelzebub.
+I am going to read those to you, the "Devil", the Dragon, the Evil One, the angel of the bottomless pit, the prince of this world, the prince of the power of the air, Apollyon, Abaddon, Belial, and Beelzebub.

 Since that time, he has been out to destroy all that God stands for, and especially the people that will eventually have what he, and his demon cohorts, will never have—membership into the family of God.
 To help us to see what we face, Jesus Christ (John 8:44) calls Satan a murderer from the beginning, one that does not abide or live in truth.
 When he speaks a lie it reflects his own nature, because he is a liar, and the father of them.

 His other titles (if you can picture any more coming on this being) are: the Slanderer—the accuser of the brethren, the Opposer, the Adversary, prince of the fallen angels, the Destroyer.
 And the synonym for Dragon (that gives me the chills) is "the sharp-seeing one"—where can he find a chink in your character?—or the "one set against all," and finally, "the worthless one".